- Beau Thai: Shaw (relocation)

 7015 Wisconsin Avenue, Bethesda, MD

-PROJECTED OPENING DATE: April 2014The folks behind Food, Wine, and Co. and Fish Taco have teamed up with Chef Michael Harr to bring Open City Burger to Bethesda this spring.
+PROJECTED OPENING DATE: late April 2014The folks behind Food, Wine, and Co. and Fish Taco have teamed up with Chef Michael Harr to bring Open City Burger to Bethesda this spring.
 The upcoming eatery is slated to be a family friendly, casual burger spot that will feature natural, antibiotic-free burgers, hot dogs, fries and milkshakes.
 Check back for more details as they become available.

 1346 T Street, Northwest